-1. Each student shall be responsible for abiding by the Academic Honor Policy at all times.

-If required by an instructor, at the conclusion of each examination or submission of an assignment, each student shall sign a pledge that the student has neither given nor received aid from any unauthorized source during the examination or in preparing the assignment.
+- 1. Each student shall be responsible for abiding by the Academic Hono Policy at all times.
+If required by an instructor, at the conclusion of each examination or submission of an assignment, each student shall sign a pledge that the student has neither given nor received aid from any unauthorized source during the examination or in preparing the assignment. - 2.
+Any student who violates the Academic Policy is expected to report the violation to the instructor and/or the University judicial officer.

-- 2. Any student who violates the Academic Policy is expected to report the violation to the instructor and/or the University judicial officer. - 3.
-If a student observes cheating during an examination, the student should consult with the instructor of the course as soon as reasonable so that the cheating may be stopped.
+3. If a student observes cheating during an examination, the student should consult with the instructor of the course as soon as reasonable so that the cheating may be stopped.
 If a student otherwise observes or learns of another student's violation of the Academic Honor Policy, the student shall either: a) ask the student to report the violation to the instructor of the course and/or the University judicial officer or b) report the violation to the instructor of the course and the University judicial officer.
-In the event that a student asks another student to report himself/herself and such student does not do so, then the student shall report, as soon as practicable, the violation to the instructor of the course and/or the University judicial officer as is available to support the university judicial officer.
+In the event that a student asks another student to report himself/herself and such student does not do so, then the student shall report, as soon as practicable, the violation to the instructor of the course and/or the University judicial officer.
+The student should provide the name of such student or students involved, if known, and furnish such evidence as is available to support the charge.